signalfx/signalfx-ruby-tracing/README.md

 automatically for other frameworks that are built on top of Rack, but it can also be separately enabled.

+The source for this instrumentation is located [here](https://github.com/opentracing-contrib/ruby-rack-tracer).

 ### Usage

 ```ruby